Helpful Tips for Washing Tennis Shoes

 Tips for Tennis Shoes Cleaning

-- If you deal with athlete’s foot, treat the inside of your shoe with an antifungal spray often.
-Doing so will also help reduce bad smells.
+• If you have athlete’s foot, treat the inside of your shoe with an antifungal spray often.
+This will also help reduce bad smells.